adamnew123456/SmallWM/README.markdown

 Configuration
 =============
-With the rewrite in place, a few things about SmallWM can now be configured:
+With the rewrite in place, a few things about SmallWM can now be configured.
+A sample configuration file, located at `$HOME/.config/smallwm`, is shown below.

     [smallwm]
     shell=your-preferred-terminal